wanderdust/newsletter/content/posts/024_preparing_for_aws_architect_certification/index.md

 images: []
 ---

-- THe worst part is having to learn a million different services that sound the same or do similar things (AWS WAF, AWS Firewall Manager)
+- THe worst part is having to learn a million different services that sound the same or do similar things (AWS WAF, AWS Firewall Manager).